 - 1. Students at Christian Academy should expect regular homework assignments.
 Homework is assigned for the following reasons: - 1.
 To increase self-reliance and self-discipline. - 2.
 To reinforce and extend classroom learning. - 3.
 To provide practice in skills and problem solving. - 4.
 To provide opportunities for special projects; such as book reports, compositions, and special research projects. - 2.
 Teachers are asked to reduce the amount of homework for Wednesday night because of church services that many students attend.
 However, assignments made in advance of Wednesday, which are due on Thursday, may require some preparation on Wednesday night. - 3.
 Assignments are to be complete, on time, and written as requested.
 All teachers will expect good grammar, neatness, and spelling accuracy.
 Sloppiness, carelessness, and thoughtless content will not be allowed.
 Such work will be returned to the student for revision. - 4.
 Homework should be an individual task, not one of sharing, unless otherwise specified by the teacher.
-Sharing homework is considered cheating, and is considered a major violation of the disciplinary code. - 5.
+Sharing homework is considered cheating, and is considered a Major Infraction, and will be addressed according to the Disciplinary Procedures (See Section M.3.3). - 5.
 Appropriate use of Internet resources is encouraged.
 Information copied directly from Internet sites will be considered cheating.